openmultiplayer/omp-stdlib/documentation/readme-expert.md

-https://github.com/pawn-lang/compiler/wiki/Const-Correctness - More information on const-correctness and updating code. https://github.com/pawn-lang/sa-mp-fixes/ - Origin of many fixes, including several trivial ones integrated in to open.mp but not listed here. https://github.com/pawn-lang/compiler/raw/master/doc/pawn-lang.pdf - For more information on strong and weak tags.
+https://github.com/pawn-lang/compiler/wiki/Const-Correctness - More information on const-correctness and updating code. https://github.com/pawn-lang/sa-mp-fixes/ - Origin of many fixes, including several trivial ones integrated in to open.mp but not listed here. https://github.com/pawn-lang/compiler/raw/master/doc/pawn-lang.pdf - For more information on strong and weak tags. https://github.com/openmultiplayer/upgrade - A tool that can automate a lot of tag- and const-correctness upgrades.